Can You Use Car Oil in a Motorcycle

 Can I Use 10W40 Car Oil in My Motorcycle

 Yes, you can use 10W40 car oil in your motorcycle.
-However, there are a few things to keep in mind when using this type of oil in your motorcycle.
+However, there are a few things to keep in mind when using this type of oil in your bike.
 10W40 is a thicker oil than what is typically used in motorcycles.

 Car Oil in Motorcycle Wet Clutch